Gr3yPh/wasac/README.md

 ```
 username=admin&password=123456&submit=Login
 ```
-Turn it into:
+Turn it into a dictionary:

 ```
-"dict(username=payload1,password=payload2,submit='Login')"
+"{'username':'admin','password':payload1,'submit':'Login'}"
 ```
-Then pass it into -f or --format parament.
+**Attention! "payload1" is the payload program generated.** Then pass it into -f or --format parament.

 ## About author
 Copyright (c) Gr3yPh 2024